DanilleH22/innovevent/README.md

 - Google Fonts : For the site fonts.
 - GitPod : To build the project & create the JSX & CSS files before pushing the project to Github.
 - GitHub : To store my repository for submission.
-- Balsamiq : Was used to create mockups of the project prior to starting.
+- Figma : Was used to create mockups of the project prior to starting.
 - Am I Responsive? : To ensure the project looked good across all devices.
-- Favicon : To provide the code & image for the icon in the tab bar.
 - Django : Used to build the backend database that serves as an API for the front-end project.
 - React-Bootstrap : The styling library that has aided to the layout of the site, and which was introduced to us during the course of the program.
 - DrawSQL : An interactive tool that allows for the creation of Database mock-ups so that we can visualise the relationships between models.